bitrix24/b24restdocs/api-reference/crm/universal/item-details-configuration/crm-item-details-configuration-set.md

 >
 > Who can execute the method: permission checks during method execution depend on the provided data:
 >   - Any user has the right to set their personal settings
->   - A user can set shared and others' settings only if they are an administrator
+>   - A user can set common and others' settings only if they are an administrator

-This method sets the settings for the card of a specific CRM object.
-It records personal settings for the specified user or shared settings for all users.
+The method sets the settings for the detail card of a specific CRM object.
+It records personal settings for the specified user or common settings for all users.

 {% include [Extras Notice](./_includes/extras_notice.md) %}